Safe-SAIL: Towards a Fine-grained Safety Landscape of Large Language Models via Sparse Autoencoder Interpretation Framework: Insights

-The findings reveal that 2-3 specific neurons capture critical aspects of the model's decision-making process, with distinct roles in semantic vs. syntactic processing.
-Such neuronal signatures provide interpretable markers for understanding model cognition and predicting outputs in safety-related tasks.

-\subsection{4.2 Model Inference Trajectories}
+\subsection{Model Inference Trajectories}

-Large language models are often seen as black boxes, but our cross-layer neuron database enables fine-grained analysis of their internal representations.
-By tracing neuron activations across layers, we observe a clear progression: from local feature detection (e.g., keyword recognition) to structured reasoning (e.g., integrating semantics and context).
+Our cross-layer feature database enables fine-grained analysis of LLM internal representations.
+By tracing feature activations across layers, we observe a clear progression: from local feature detection (e.g., keyword recognition) to structured reasoning (e.g., integrating semantics and context).

-In a case study on child sexual abuse related input (Figure \ref{fig:8a}), we identify a coherent processing pipeline: word-level detection (e.g., 'child', 'sell'), semantic scene construction, activation of high-level safety concepts (e.g. transaction, sexual exploitation), and finally a safe refusal.
-The alignment between neuron semantics and model behavior shows that safety responses emerge from an interpretable, concept-driven reasoning chain—rather than arbitrary outputs.
-Furthermore, by examining neuron activation patterns across different languages, we gain interesting insights into the underlying mechanisms that give rise to safety vulnerabilities when the model processes low-resource languages.
-As shown in Figure \ref{fig:8b}, malicious Hindi inputs fail to trigger safe responses because the model lacks understanding of concepts such as child sexual abuse material and sexual exploitation-evident in the weak or absent activation of relevant neurons within the activation chain.
+In a case study on child sexual abuse related input (Figure \ref{fig:8a}), we identify a coherent processing pipeline: word-level detection (e.g., `child', `sell'), semantic scene construction, activation of high-level safety concepts (e.g., transaction, sexual exploitation), and finally a safe refusal.
+The alignment between feature semantics and model behavior shows that safety responses emerge from an interpretable, concept-driven reasoning chain—rather than arbitrary outputs.
+Furthermore, by examining feature activation patterns across different languages, we gain interesting insights into the underlying mechanisms that give rise to safety vulnerabilities when the model processes low-resource languages.
+As shown in Figure \ref{fig:8b}, malicious Hindi inputs fail to trigger safe responses because the model lacks understanding of concepts such as child sexual abuse material and sexual exploitation-evident in the weak or absent activation of relevant features within the activation chain.
+See experiments on other languages in Appendix~\ref{apd:trajectory}.

-\subsection{5.
-Conclusion}
+\section{Conclusion}

-We introduce a novel SAE interpretation framework that not only generates more granular safety neuron explanations but also reduces explanation costs by half.
+We introduce a novel SAE interpretation framework that not only generates more granular safety feature explanations but also reduces explanation costs by half.
 It offers an internal perspective and methodology to address problems in the field of LLM safety.
 Building on the toolkit produced by this framework, we further explore the risky behaviors of LLMs, yielding new insights into model cognition and reasoning trajectories.
-These findings enrich our understanding of LLM safety and lay the basis for future research in this area.
-We hope that by providing the toolkit including SAE checkpoints and a safety-tagged neuron database, our work will inspire greater interest in the field of LLM safety among researchers and equip scholars with new analytical tools.
+We hope that by providing the SAE checkpoints and a safety-tagged feature database, our work will inspire greater interest in the field of LLM safety with new analytical tools.